 In this Article

-In-vitro fertilization is one of the advanced and powerful techniques that has helped couples of all sorts get pregnant and have a baby.
-Therefore, you might wonder why IVF fails if it supposed to be so good and scientifically stronger.
+In-vitro fertilisation is an advanced and powerful technique that has helped couples having trouble conceiving, to get pregnant and have a baby.
+Therefore, you might wonder why IVF fails, when it is considered to be effective.
 Not every process comes with a guarantee and IVF itself depends on numerous factors for its own success.

 Knowing that the IVF procedure has failed barely gives any idea about the reasons that led up to it.
-The causes can vary across numerous factors.
+The causes can vary, depending on numerous factors.

 1. Embryo Transplantation

-At times, the embryo that has been fertilized successfully might not latch onto the uterus successfully and fail to implant within.
+At times, the embryo that has been fertilised successfully might not latch onto the uterus successfully, and fail to implant.

 2. Absence of a Conducive Embryo